boyter/boyter.org/content/posts/activitypub-announce-post.md

 I have been investigating how ActivityPub is meant to work.
 What follows is how a boost/announce/retweet works in Mastodon and any other system that implements against ActivityPub.

+You can find the full collection on github https://github.com/boyter/activitypub and contribute your own details.

 # ActivityPub -> Announce -> Post

 When a user clicks on bonk/boost/retweet the following sequence happens.